The verdict

 What AI consistently says

-- +Excellent allergen-friendly profile (nut-free, soy-free, gluten-free)
+- +Excellent allergen profile (nut-free, soy-free, gluten-free)

 What AI doesn't mention